Sorry, paparazzi, celebs now get private treatment at LAX

 LOS ANGELES (AP) — Sorry, paparazzi.
 Celebrities who are sick of being stalked by photographers at Los Angeles International Airport can now find some privacy — not to mention luxury — at a new terminal.

-And when it’s time to catch the flight, privileged travelers get a private car ride across the tarmac to the aircraft, head-of-state style.

-The terminal is available to anyone who can afford fees up to $3,500 for a domestic flight or $4,000 for an international flight.
-Annual memberships are also available.
+The terminal is available to anyone who can afford fees up to $4,000 for a single flight.

 Most Read Stories